pcfreak1201/ATTiny85Core/README.md

 ## Why no bootloader?

 I often develop ideas on a cheap Nano clone with ATMega328 and CH340, because it's fast and easy.
-But when I design my own PCBs the the bare chip, I try to reduce the size to a t85 or in the newer days t1604.
+But when I design my own PCBs with the bare chip, I try to reduce the size to a t85 or in the newer days t1604 and may be in the future t3204 when it is released ;-).
-If you have 16k FLASH, there is no need to cut all comfort and you needn't to use or reserve ISP.
+If you have 16k FLASH, there is no need to cut all comfort and you needn't to use or reserve ISP pins.
 But if you have only 8k and 5 pins, you get another view ...